quicwg/base-drafts/draft-ietf-quic-transport.md

 0-RTT packet, because that can only acknowledge a 1-RTT packet.
 An acknowledgment for a 1-RTT packet MUST be carried in a 1-RTT packet.

-A server MAY treat a violation of remembered limits as a connection error of an appropriate type (for instance, a FLOW_CONTROL_ERROR for exceeding stream data limits).
+A server SHOULD treat a violation of remembered limits as a connection error of an appropriate type (for instance, a FLOW_CONTROL_ERROR for exceeding stream data limits).